-Legal protection for couples living together
+Legal protection for cohabiting couples

 It’s a popular myth that the law applies to common law husbands or wives or couples living together just as it does to married couples.